Looking for information but not sure where to start?

 What about your child?
 Has the teacher mentioned certain times of the day when your child seems more scattered and impulsive—maybe during less structured transition times and at recess?
 At home, does working at the kitchen table with the sights, sound, and smells of dinner preparation help or hinder focus and getting assignments done?
 Maybe a fidget tool, as well as timed breaks, can support your child’s attention.
 Additional sensory strengths and preferences—unique to your child—could be mobilized, too, helping the body and mind feel calm, focused, and on track even further.

 Research in ADHD shows that sensory processing can affect ADHD symptoms.
 Interventions that consider what sensory inputs are calming, and which ones increase distractions and agitation, can help children and adults manage their ADHD symptoms more effectively.
 In a study of children with ADHD conducted by Occupational Therapists, sensory interventions—for example activities promoting deep pressure and strenuous exercisehelped to improve some symptoms associated with ADHD, like restlessness, impulsivity, and hyperactivity.
-Results like these show it’s important to consider sensory processing interventions to help regulate attention, actions, and feeling states when exploring integrated treatments for ADHD and other neurodiversities like ASD and Tourette Syndrome.
+Results like these show it’s important to consider sensory processing interventions to help regulate attention, actions, and feeling states when exploring integrated treatments for ADHD and other neurodiversities like Autism and Tourette Syndrome.

 At Possibilities, Occupational Therapists offer a Sensory Diet service for children, teens, and adults to help individuals become “sensory smart” in their daily functioning.
 A sensory diet isn’t about what foods you or your child should eat.
 It’s about the sensory experiences you are encouraged to seek—and those you are advised to avoid or seek in smaller doses—to feel well-regulated from day to day in a way that supports functioning.
 A dose of jumping jacks might work wonders to inject attention and enthusiasm when your child is struggling with after-school homework.
 But jumping jacks right before bedtime probably won’t help your child settle.
 A soothing bedtime story, quiet conversation, and a deep pressure hug might work much better to create calm and support sleepiness.